ianstormtaylor/browser-logger/Readme.md

 logger.error('Invalid `type` argument', { argument: 'type', value: 'nuber' })
 ```

-In development, it outputs an easy to read version...
+In development, it outputs an easy to read version, using the browser's built-in formatting...

 ![](./docs/screenshot.png)

-But in production it will only log errors by default, to not confuse users.
+And in production it will only log errors by default, to not confuse users who might open the console.

 That's it!